forfudan/MojoMiji/src/docs/basic/variables.md

     var d: List[Int] = List[Int](1, 2, 3)
 ```

-The above code construction of the variables, namely `var name: Type = value`, can be further broken down into two parts:
+The above code which constructs four variables, in a more general format `var name: Type = value`, can be further broken down into two parts:

 1. **Definement** (`var name: Type`): A `var` keyword is followed by variable name and type.
 This tells Mojo compiler that a new variable with the specified name and type shall be created in the current code block (scope).
 Please allocates a memory space for the variable based on its type.
 1. **Assignment** (`= value`): An equal sign is followed by a value.
-This tells Mojo compiler to evaluate the value you provided, and store it in the allocated memory space in a binary format.
+This tells Mojo compiler to store the value in the allocated memory space in a binary format.
 How to convert the value into binary format depends on the type of the variable.

 These two steps can be done simultaneously in one line, as shown in the above example, or separately in two lines, in the following way: